anrbn/GCP-Attack-Defense/research/Google Cloud/Compute Engine/Persistance-via-SSH-Key-Addition.md

 # Detection

-### Detecting addition / modification in Project-level
+### Detecting addition / modification in Project-level Metadata

 The query below is designed to detect changes to SSH keys at the Project-level.
 It specifically looks for events triggered by the `compute.projects.setCommonInstanceMetadata` API method.
 Within this method, the query inspects the `addedMetadataKeys` and `modifiedMetadataKeys` fields to check for the term "ssh-keys".
 If either of these conditions is met, the event will be flagged.
 This could indicate that SSH keys have been added or modified at the Project-level, which may signify a configuration change or potentially suspicious activity.